-PuppetDB will be a critical component of your Puppet deployment, as agent nodes will be unable to request catalogs if it goes down.
-Therefore, you should make sure it can handle your site’s load and is resilient against failures.
+Since PuppetDB will be a critical component of your Puppet deployment (that is, agent nodes will be unable to request catalogs if it goes down), you should make sure it can handle your site’s load and is resilient against failures.

-When scaling any service, there are several possible performance and reliability bottlenecks.
-These can be dealt with in turn as they become problems.
+As with scaling any service, there are several possible performance and reliability bottlenecks which can be dealt with in turn as they become problems.

-PuppetDB will be limited by the performance of your PostgreSQL server.
-You can increase performance by making sure your database server has an extremely fast disk, plenty of RAM, a fast processor, and a fast network connection to your PuppetDB server.
+Using the PostgreSQL backend, PuppetDB will be limited by the performance of your Postgres server.
+You can increase performance by making sure your DB server has an extremely fast disk, plenty of RAM, a fast processor, and a fast network connection to your PuppetDB server.
 You may also need to look into database clustering and load balancing.

-Database administration is beyond the scope of this guide, but the following links may be helpful:
+Database administration is beyond the scope of this manual, but the following links may be helpful:

 PuppetDB is limited by the amount of memory available to it, which is set in the init script’s config file.
-If PuppetDB runs out of memory, it will start logging
+If it runs out of memory, it will start logging

 - If you are using PostgreSQL, allocate 128 MB of memory as a base, plus 1 MB for each Puppet node in your infrastructure.